Review and road test of the Mercedes-Benz GLE Coupe

 Cost of Ownership

-From the volume 350d and 400d diesel variants, you can expect a combined cycle showing of around 40mpg and a CO2 reading of just under 200g/km.
+From the main 400d diesel variant, you can expect a combined cycle showing of 38.7mpg on the WLTP combined cycle and a CO2 reading of just 193g/km [NEDC].
+The GLE 53 delivers up to 30.4 combined mpg and emits 212g/km of CO2.
 What else?
 Well, we'll tell you that the comprehensive three year warranty is built upon by Mercedes' Mobilo scheme which delivers breakdown cover for up to thirty years, as long as you continue to have your car serviced at a Mercedes main dealer.
 And it's worth knowing that your maintenance outlay can be kept a little in check by going for the optional Service Care package that takes care of routine maintenance, spreading the cost of regular servicing, guaranteeing the price of parts and labour for up to four services and covering the cost of all recommended service items such as brake fluid, spark plugs, air filters, fuel filters and screen wash.

 There's also an ASSYST dashboard service indicator that monitors engine use and tells you exactly when a garage visit is due.
 It's also worth mentioning that the 'Mercedes me' remote online services package that comes as part of the infotainment system includes remote self-diagnostic capability, enabling your GLE to monitor wear and tear items and alert your local dealer to let you know if something needs seeing to.